 What you'll need to do to grow your seeds.

 - In a 1-cup measuring cup, add 1 tablespoon of hydrogen peroxide.
 Fill cup the rest of the way with water.
-(This will be a 1:15 ratio) - just don't get it on the leaves.
+This will be a 1:15 ratio.

-- Get out your seeds and soak in water/Hydrogen peroxide solution for 6-12 hours.
-Place in the jar you have ready.
-Place the jar in the refrigerator.
+- Soak seeds in water/hydrogen peroxide solution for 6-12 hours.
+Place them in the chilled jar and return to refrigerator.

--It helps (if you can) to vary the temps a little during the last month in the fridge. *But Never freeze them at any time.* Then take out and find a warm spot (70-75 degrees) to place them in overnight.
-Check for germination of seeds, and then place in back in the fridge overnight.
+-It helps to vary the temperature a little during the last month in the fridge.
+Do NOT freeze!
+At the end of the three months, remove and find a warm spot (70-75 degrees) to place them in overnight.
+Check for germination of seeds, and then place back in the fridge overnight.
 Temps of 80 degrees will stop germination.
-I've heard of people just planting them in seed trays allowing them to germinate there.
-You can try this if it'll work better for you.
-And also of people leaving them in the fridge once temps reach 80 degrees, sometimes they germinate there.

 - When looking for germination, you will see a single root-tip breaking through the seed.
 If you see lots of fuzzy little roots, it's mold (don't worry).
 There's a distinct difference.

 - If you need to add water to your planting mix, use the water-hydrogen peroxide mix.